-Sexual Misconduct and Sexual Violence is a broad term encompassing Sexual Exploitation, Sexual Harassment, Non-Consensual Sexual Contact, Non-Consensual Sexual Intercourse, Stalking when the victim was chosen as a target for stalking because of his or her gender and other acts of Violence Based on Gender.
+19) Sexual Misconduct and Sexual Violence is a broad term encompassing Sexual Exploitation, Sexual Harassment, Non-Consensual Sexual Contact, Non-Consensual Sexual Intercourse, Stalking when the victim was chosen as a target for stalking because of his or her gender and other acts of Violence Based on Gender.
 This includes conduct of a sexual nature or conduct based on sex or gender that is nonconsensual or has the effect of threatening, intimidating, or coercing a person.
 Sexual Misconduct and Sexual Violence can be committed by men or by women, and it can occur between people of the same or different sex.

-Stalking is willfully, maliciously, and repeatedly following, harassing, or cyberstalking another person where the victim was targeted due to his or her sex/gender, sexual orientation, or gender identity.

-Student Services is the Office of Student Services located at 1112 Olympic Drive, Corona, CA 92881.

-Title IX Committee is the committee formed of staff and officers designated to hear cases of alleged violations of this Policy.

-Title IX Coordinator is the YA College employee with the responsibility for administering this Policy, including identifying and addressing any patterns or systemic problems that arise during the review of Title IX complaints.
+- 20) Stalking is willfully, maliciously, and repeatedly following, harassing, or cyberstalking another person where the victim was targeted due to his or her sex/gender, sexual orientation, or gender identity. - 21) Student Services is the Office of Student Services located at 1112 Olympic Drive, Corona, CA 92881. - 22) Title IX Committee is the committee formed of staff and officers designated to hear cases of alleged violations of this Policy. - 23) Title IX Coordinator is the YA College employee with the responsibility for administering this Policy, including identifying and addressing any patterns or systemic problems that arise during the review of Title IX complaints.
 The Title IX Coordinator may be assisted by Deputy Title IX Coordinators.
-The current Title IX Coordinator is the Dean of Students who is located at 1112 Olympic Drive, Corona, CA 92881.

-Title IX Investigators are the individuals designated by the Title IX Coordinator to conduct investigations of alleged Prohibited Conduct under this Policy.

-Violence Based on Gender is any other crime or act of violence, not defined above, taken against another when the victim was targeted due to his or her sex/gender, sexual orientation, or gender identity.

-Prohibited Conduct: A Reporting Party may file a Complaint alleging that he or she was subject to Prohibited Conduct as defined in this Policy, and that this Policy was therefore violated.
-Conduct that constitutes one or more of the following is prohibited by this Policy and shall be referred to as "Prohibited Conduct":

-Sexual Misconduct and Sexual Violence
+The current Title IX Coordinator is the Dean of Students who is located at 1112 Olympic Drive, Corona, CA 92881. - 24) Title IX Investigators are the individuals designated by the Title IX Coordinator to conduct investigations of alleged Prohibited Conduct under this Policy. - 25) Violence Based on Gender is any other crime or act of violence, not defined above, taken against another when the victim was targeted due to his or her sex/gender, sexual orientation, or gender identity. - C. Prohibited Conduct: A Reporting Party may file a Complaint alleging that he or she was subject to Prohibited Conduct as defined in this Policy, and that this Policy was therefore violated.
+Conduct that constitutes one or more of the following is prohibited by this Policy and shall be referred to as "Prohibited Conduct": - 1) Sexual Misconduct and Sexual Violence - a) Sexual Harassment - b) Dating Violence - c) Non-Consensual Sexual Contact or Non-Consensual Sexual Intercourse - d) Sexual Exploitation - e) Stalking - f) Violence Based on Gender - 2) Gender-Based Discrimination - 3) Retaliation - D. Standards: In determining whether the alleged conduct constitutes Prohibited Conduct, as defined by this Policy, the following standards must be met: - 1) Sexual Misconduct and Sexual Violence:

-Sexual Harassment

-Dating Violence

-Non-Consensual Sexual Contact or Non-Consensual

-Sexual Intercourse

-Sexual Exploitation

-Stalking

-Violence Based on Gender

-Gender-Based Discrimination Retaliation

-Standards: In determining whether the alleged conduct constitutes Prohibited Conduct, as defined by this Policy, the following standards must be met:

-Sexual Misconduct and Sexual Violence:

-Sexual Harassment.
-Sexual harassment violates this Policy when any one of the following occur:

-the unwelcome conduct of a sexual nature is sufficiently severe or pervasive so as to alter the terms and conditions of the individual's employment or educational environment, where submission to unwelcome sexual requests is either explicitly or implicitly made a term or condition of employment or of an individual's educational status or success, or where submission or rejection of the sexual conduct or request is the basis for employment or educational decisions affecting the individual.

-Dating Violence, Non-Consensual Sexual Contact or Non-Consensual Sexual Intercourse, Sexual Exploitation, Stalking, and Violence Based on Gender: The definitions listed in Section B apply to each of these prohibited acts.
+- a) Sexual Harassment.
+Sexual harassment violates this Policy when any one of the following occur: - i. the unwelcome conduct of a sexual nature is sufficiently severe or pervasive so as to alter the terms and conditions of the individual's employment or educational environment, - ii. where submission to unwelcome sexual requests is either explicitly or implicitly made a term or condition of employment or of an individual's educational status or success, or - iii. where submission or rejection of the sexual conduct or request is the basis for employment or educational decisions affecting the individual. - b) Dating Violence, Non-Consensual Sexual Contact or Non-Consensual Sexual Intercourse, Sexual Exploitation, Stalking, and Violence Based on Gender: The definitions listed in Section B apply to each of these prohibited acts.
 In determining whether this Policy was violated, a two-part inquiry must be answered.
-The inquiry is:

-whether it is more likely than not that the conduct that was alleged occurred, and whether the conduct meets the definition in Section 1B, above.
+The inquiry is: - i. whether it is more likely than not that the conduct that was alleged occurred, and - ii. whether the conduct meets the definition in Section 1B, above.

-Gender-Based Discrimination.
+2) Gender-Based Discrimination.
 Conduct violated this Policy when: